 - When you see people doing something right, tell them.
 It’s always a great time to give out compliments, but since the holidays can be stressful – your compliments might be even more appreciated than usual.
 If you have something nice to say, then say it!

-In addition to the good deeds listed above, here are 102 Random Acts of Kindness you can perform.
+In addition to the good deeds listed above, check out these 103 Random Acts of Kindness.